-As a global advocate for increasing diversity and inclusion for the last 15 years, I believe that COVID 19 and the rapid shift in the way we work will forever change the approach we have taken to diversity and inclusion.
-I also believe that Covid 19 has highlighted to us all the urgency of creating a sense of belonging for each individual.
-How do we create a ‘club’ in an organisation?
+I also believe that COVID-19 has highlighted to us all the urgency of creating a sense of belonging for all.
+I speak about this and other DEI topics often.
+But How do we create a ‘club’ in an organisation?
 What does the ‘belonging club’ look like?

-We know that traditional approaches to diversity and inclusion have not worked.
-We have been reluctant to pivot, because we need to be seen to be doing SOMETHING!
+We have been reluctant to pivot, because we need to be seen to be doing something!
 Our global crisis has shown us that we can pivot way faster than we think!

-So, I committed to having 100 VIRTUAL coffees with leaders and diversity and inclusion experts from around the world.
-I have been having some very interesting conversations.
-My question is:
+So, I committed to having 100 virtual coffees with leaders and diversity and inclusion experts from around the world.
+This has resulted in some very interesting conversations.